Temecula, California: 1990–present

 In 1990, the first United States Census Bureau count of Temecula as a city enumerated 27,099 people.
 The 1990s brought rapid growth to the Temecula Valley.
 Many families began moving to the area from San Diego, Los Angeles, and Orange County, drawn by the affordable housing prices and the popular wine country.

-From 1993 to 1998, Zev Buffman, and later with Dusty Rogers, son of Roy Rogers, promoted an historic district entertainment venue project renamed RogersDale U.S.A..

 In 1995, the Pechanga Pow Wow began.

 On October 27, 1999, the Promenade Mall opened in Temecula.

 In 2005, Temecula annexed the master-planned community of Redhawk, bringing the population to 90,000.
 After a period of rapid population growth and home construction, the 2007 subprime mortgage financial crisis and the resultant United States housing market correction caused a sharp rise in home foreclosures in the Temecula-Murrieta region.